top of page

 Coastal Relationalities and Regeneration

-The Coastal Relationalities and Regeneration (CORR) research project is a collaboration between Nuchatlaht First Nation (Vancouver Island), Anishinaabek (Eastern/Central Great Lakes region), Kānaka Maoli (Hawaiʻi), and Māori (Aotearoa).
+The Coastal Relationalities and Regeneration (CORR) Learning Constellation & Community-Based Research Initiative is a collaboration between Nuchatlaht First Nation (Vancouver Island), Anishinaabek (Eastern/Central Great Lakes region), Kānaka Maoli (Hawaiʻi), and Māori (Aotearoa).
 CORR uses Indigenous research methodologies to contribute to coastal Indigenous communities’ acts of resurgence and reclamation of their lands and waters.

 The project conceives of each partner community as a star in a learning constellation, united by their common goals to improve Indigenous lives, enable Indigenous communities to uphold their ancestral responsibilities, and amplify Indigenous resurgence.